tomchadwin/supermarket_kata/README.md

 ## Discussion

-I decided to try to write this application in a very Javascript-friendly fashion, and so heaby use is made of objects.
+I decided to try to write this application in a very Javascript-friendly fashion, and so heavy use is made of objects.
 Clarity of the code was prioritized over performance, and I therefore haven't done any benchmarking.

 This code implements the example pricing methods and discounts mentioned in the brief,